-Desired Characteristics: • Fundamental knowledge of core technical communication concepts, such as topic-based authoring, minimalism, task-oriented design, single-sourcing. • Fundamental skills with the authoring tools, such as oXygen Author (DITA methodology) and MadCap Flare. • Experience with content management system, such Astoria and Visual Studio. • Basic skills in editing (QA for documentation) – ability to recognize errors in a variety of information deliverables. • Working knowledge of Lean/Agile/XP software development processes and how to follow processes for information development. • Working knowledge of major aspects of software design, development, and QA and how they affect the information development process.
+Desired Characteristics: • Fundamental knowledge of core technical communication concepts, such as topic-based authoring, minimalism, task-oriented design, single-sourcing. • Fundamental skills with the authoring tools, such as oXygen Author (DITA methodology) and MadCap Flare. • Experience with content management systems, such as Astoria and Visual Studio. • Basic skills in editing (QA for documentation) – ability to recognize errors in a variety of information deliverables. • Working knowledge of Lean/Agile/XP software development processes and how to follow processes for information development. • Working knowledge of major aspects of software design, development, and QA and how they affect the information development process.

 We are in the process of transitioning to an improved job application system and in the interim we are operating with two systems.
 Have your Job ID ready (from the email you received when you applied) to log in and check your application status.